simplexspatial/osm4scala/README.md

 ```

 ## Performance
 The performance of the first version looks really good.
+You can find a resume in the section [Concurrent examples comparision](#concurrent-examples-comparision)

 To have more representative permormance metrics, all metrics in this section are using only one thread.